berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

 ## Prepare your local work, before pushing to your fork on Github

-In case any new commits has been made to the upstream master branch, rebase your development branch.
-This will make coming merge a simple 'fast-forward' without any code conflict resolution issues.
+Rebase your development branch if any new upstream master branch commits.
+The future merge is a simple `fast-forward` without code conflict resolution issues.
+If this is a fresh clone, this is not a required step.

         # Fetch upstream master and merge with your master branch
         git sw2 master
         git fetch upstream
         git mef upstream/master

-## One commit or many?
+## Created multiple changes and work has been done over some time?

         # Rebase your development branch 'issue-with-xxx' to the updated master
         git sw2 issue-with-xxx